 Fiscal/ANBI number: 00.54.52.11

 University Fund Wageningen is a registered charity in the Netherlands (ANBI).
 Gifts to the fund are often tax-deductible, including gifts from abroad.
 Please check the fiscal laws of your country of residence for details on the tax deductibility of your gift.
 Donors based in the USA can give in a tax-efficient way through the at the King Baudouin Foundation United States (KBFUS).
 For larger gifts, such as a periodic donation or an inheritance with a minimum of €50,000, several options are possible, including the establishment of a Named Fund.
-Donations to University Fund Wageningen allow for a contribution to, for example, scholarships, research projects or cultural & academic heritage.
+Donations to UFW allow for a contribution to, for example, scholarships, research projects or cultural & academic heritage.

 UFW values the bond with her alumni.
 For that reason, alumni can stay in contact with each other through several means, one of them being KLV, the alumni-association of the university, which has over 8.000 members.
 Wageningen graduates, students and other professionals with affinity for the WUR are more than welcome to join.